Axel & Pixel Review

 I find it pleasantly surprising that yet another Czech made game can capture my attention and plaudit’s so soon after Machinarium and to a lesser extent Samorost.
 Amusing still is that 2D point-and-click games certainly seem to be par for the course in the Czech Republic and I hope to see more wonderfully simplistic and creative takes on the genre in the future.

-Aesthetics of Axel & Pixel
+Aesthetics of Axel & Pixel (5 out of 5)

 As mentioned earlier, the pleasing hand drawn elements inter-spliced with the photographed backgrounds and playful creature designs culminate in a sea of tranquility, often with a reticent but gentle haunting quality to the overall thematic scheme.